ocaml-community/sedlex/README.md

 - Plus R : equivalent to R, R*
 - Opt R : equivalent to ("" | R)
 - Chars "..." : recognize any character in the string
-- Compl R : assume that R is a single-character regexp (see below) and recognize the complement set
+- Compl R : assume that R is a single-character length regexp (see below) and recognize the complement set
+- Sub (R1,R2) : assume that R is a single-character length regexp (see below) and recognize the set of items in R1 but not in R2 ("subtract")
+- Intersect (R1,R2) : assume that R is a single-character length regexp (see below) and recognize the set of items which are in both R1 and R2
 - lid (lowercase identifier) : reference a named regexp (see below)

-A single-character regexp is a regexp which does not contain (after expansion of references) concatenation, Star, Plus, Opt or string constants with a length different from one.
+A single-character length regexp is a regexp which does not contain (after expansion of references) concatenation, Star, Plus, Opt or string constants with a length different from one.